pypa/pip/docs/html/ux-research-design/research-results.md

 Below is a compiled list of all research outputs and recommendations made by the pip UX team based on the research conducted in 2020.

-We are currently looking for volunteers to take recommendations made by the UX team and move them into pip's issue tracker.
-This will ensure that the research conducted in 2020 is leveraged by the pip development team.

 <div class="wy-table-responsive">
   <table class="colwidths-auto docutils align-left">
     <thead>